triinlutsoja/FlyTravel/experience_log.md

 In this document I'm going to be taking notes about progress.

+### March 26th
+- I realized that for some reason each time I run the app, the database tables get populated with sample data all over again.
+There are duplicate entries although each row has a new unique ID.
+I might have time to fix this later.
+- I'm not quite sure how to solve the requirement of generating the already booked seats randomly.
+I know I don't want to overload the database by inserting the random data.
+So it needs to get done without the database by manipulating data in the service layer.
+So I first need to get the data from database, turn it into a list of Seat objects and then access some of them randomly and mark them as booked.
+I want the amount of booked seats be random so the level of occupancy is different each time.
+I managed this after some tries and then discovered that if a random index repeats then I might end up with less booked seats than planned.
+So I used a HashSet to ensure uniqueness.
+- The endpoint to retrieve seating plan of a flight works!

 ### March 25th
 - I changed the schema.sql so that the seats table would include properties.
 I decided to add one boolean column for each individual property.